agarwalvipin/open_cfa/docs/LOS/FRA/Reading 27.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Know the different types of audit opinions and what they imply.
+💡 CFA Exam Tip ✍️:Know the different types of audit opinions and what they imply.
 An unqualified opinion is good, but not a guarantee against fraud.
 Qualified, Adverse, or Disclaimer opinions are signals that require further investigation.
 Going concern uncertainty is a major red flag.

 </div>
 </div>